AwesomeCICD/circle-banking-app/README.md

 ### Concepts
  The credentials are comprised of a CA certificate and a secret token, pulled from CERA vault (Hashicorp).
 (See reference-architecture).
 Those are provided to Dev team as a CCI Context for each environment via OIDC claims in vault.

- - `cera-boa-dev` a dev context
- - `cera-boa-prod` a prod context
+ The application must define what role & `VAULT_ADDRESS` to connect to, which with set the appropriate environment's secrets.

+ Available Roles (in any CERA Region)
+ - cba-prod
+ - cba-dev

  The appropriate deployment jobs access a `K8_TOKEN` and `K8_CERT` that is used to define connection along with the URL, CLUSTER_NAME, and NAMESPACE

-We can use namespaces to represent the distinct environments.

-1. Modify the Namespace to avoid collision OR target a non shared cluster (CI process will handle this)

-2. Ensure you have access to EKS cluster via AWS SSO or K8s ServiceAccount (ci process uses latter)

-4. **Deploy CCI Bank Corp to the cluster.**
+1. **Deploy CCI Bank Corp to the cluster.**

 **Yes SE team, we use Skaffold here, see config.yml and [`developmentmd`](docs/development.md) for more**